mablack/cordova-diagnostic-plugin/README.md

 Registers a function to be called when a change in Bluetooth state occurs.
 Pass in a falsey value to de-register the currently registered function.

+This is triggered when Bluetooth state changes so is useful for detecting changes made in quick settings which would not result in pause/resume events being fired.

     cordova.plugins.diagnostic.registerBluetoothStateChangeHandler(successCallback);

 #### Parameters